weihuajiang/SharpHamilton/README.md

 >**Disclaimer**
 >SharpHamilton is not officially endorsed or supported by the Hamilton Company.
 Please used it for test only.

+## Why did we develop

+To simplify application development with Hamilton STAR line.
+[Read more](WHY.md)

 ## Document

 [Document online available](https://weihuajiang.github.io/SharpHamiltonDoc/)